dbcook/openrocket-database/README.md

 Each .orc file has a set of material definitions at the top.
 These material definitions only have scope within the current datafile.

 Conversely any given .orc presets database file can *only* use materials defined in the same file.
-This is why in OpenRocket there are duplicate material definitions (with identical names) in various built-in .orc files with densities that don't agree.
+This is why in OpenRocket there are duplicate material definitions (with identical names) in various built-in .orc files.
+In some cases the density values among these duplicates don't agree.
 Some of this might be intentional to capture the fact that different manufacturer's typical materials vary, but the variances don't look designed or systematic.

 There is no provision for generic, non manufacturer specific materials except via the compiled-in default materials.